What is the role of Java Full Stack Developer?

 HTTP status codes provide important information about the outcome of an API request.
 Familiarizing yourself with these codes will help you design and understand APIs:

-- 400 Bad Request: The request was invalid or malformed.
+- 400 Bad Request: The request was invalid and the server cannot or will not process it.

 API Implementation with Spring Boot

-Spring Boot is an excellent framework for building RESTful APIs in Java.
-It simplifies the process of setting up and developing web applications, including APIs.
-Here’s a basic example of how to implement a RESTful API with Spring Boot:
+Spring Boot provides an excellent framework for developing RESTful APIs in Java.
+Spring Boot makes it simple to design and build web applications, including APIs.
+Below is a straightforward RESTful API example that is implemented using Spring Boot:

 @RestController